lightspeedwp/lsx-blocks-old/README.md

 * Activate the plugin.
 * That's it, you can now make use of the LSX Blocks when building a new post or page!

+## LSX Blocks Documentation

 Looking for more information on setting up your individual blocks?
-Check out our [Block Documentation](https://lsx.lsdev.biz/documentation/blocks/) for a full breakdown on using the blocks.
+Check out our [LSX Blocks Documentation](https://lsx.lsdev.biz/documentation/blocks/) for a full breakdown on using the blocks.

 ## LSX Blocks currently includes the following blocks: